withtally/delegate-exporter/README.md

     ```
      Set up and develop path\to\your\file?
 [Y/n]
     ```
-    Type "y" and follow the steps in the console to find and link your project to an instance on Vercel.
+    Type `y` and follow the steps in the console to find and link your project to an instance on Vercel.

     After the project is linked to Vercel running the command ```vercel dev``` will be enough to start local development.

+- **To redeploy function push changes to the main branch of your project**